THE SCIENCE

 Reviewing our studies of the ease and importance of Parasympathetic and Sympathetic (P&S) measures in managing cardiovascular patients.

-Differential Effects of Adrenergic Antagonists (Carvedilol vs. Metoprolol) on Parasympathetic and Sympathetic Activity: A Comparison of Measures
+Differential Effects of Adrenergic Antagonists (Carvedilol vs. Metoprolol) on Parasympathetic and Sympathetic Activity: A Comparison of Measures 1 of 2

 Cardiovascular autonomic neuropathy (CAN) is recognized as a significant health risk.
 Specific and sensitive measures of CAN are needed for early identification and treatment to avoid complications, preferably in the preclinical state.

-Differential Effects of Adrenergic Antagonists (Carvedilol vs. Metoprolol) on Parasympathetic and Sympathetic Activity: A Comparison of Clinical Results
+Differential Effects of Adrenergic Antagonists (Carvedilol vs. Metoprolol) on Parasympathetic and Sympathetic Activity: A Comparison of Clinical Results 2 of 2

 Ranolazine Improves Autonomic Balance In Heart Failure When Added to Guideline Driven Therapy